apache/pulsar/site2/docs/schema-understand.md

 **Example**

 Pulsar gets the schema definition from the predefined `struct` using an Avro library.
-The schema definition is the schema data stored as a part of the schema info.
+The schema definition is the schema data stored as a part of the `SchemaInfo`.

 1. Create the _User_ class to define the messages sent to Pulsar topics.